What is a ketogenic diet?

 - Dairy products: Cheese, Greek yogurt, sour cream, heavy cream.

-- Fats and oils: Peanut Butter, Flaxseed Oil, Butter, Sesame Oil, Olive Oil, and Almond Oil
+- Fats and oils: Peanut butter, flaxseed oil, butter, sesame oil, olive oil and almond oil

-A true ketogenic diet can be hard to maintain, since carbohydrates from sugar in something as inconsequential as toothpaste or cookie crumbs can send your body back into glycosis.

-If you want try a ketogenic diet, do it under the care of a doctor or nutritionist to make sure you’re getting adequate nutrition.
-And though it may be difficult in the beginning, don’t give up.
-The Men’s Fitness article says that leading Boston College cancer researcher Thomas Seyfried, M.D., believes that a ketogenic diet is therapeutically even more valuable in fighting cancer than chemo.
+If you want try a ketogenic diet, do it only under the care of a doctor or nutritionist to make sure you're getting adequate nutrition.
+The diet cuts out whole grains, legumes and many fruits, and may expose you to too many fats.

-Note: Editor's note: This story has been updated with new information since it was published in February 2017.
+"Instead of engaging in the next popular diet that would last only a few weeks to months (for most people that includes a ketogenic diet), try to embrace change that is sustainable over the long term," writes Marcelo Campos, M.D. for Harvard Health.
+"A balanced, unprocessed diet, rich in very colorful fruits and vegetables, lean meats, fish, whole grains, nuts, seeds, olive oil, and lots of water seems to have the best evidence for a long, healthier, vibrant life.